Back to the Streets

-"Back to the Streets" is a song by American rapper Saweetie, released on October 23, 2020 as the second single from her upcoming debut album Pretty Bitch Music.
+"Back to the Streets" is a song by American rapper Saweetie, released on October 23, 2020.
 The song features American singer Jhené Aiko, and was produced by Timbaland.

 Composition

 Tom Breihan of Stereogum called the song a "pleasant, laid-back singsong melodic rap track".
 The instrumental contains "smooth piano chords and bouncy percussion".
 Saweetie sing-raps about being partners with one man before moving on to the next.
 Saweetie mentions in Genius interview that she includes "I really pulled from my experiences my home girls' experiences, my cousins' experiences and I put them into one record".
 In the Genius interview she talks about how she wanted to approach the breakup song different by giving it an upbeat rhythm although the lyrics convey a much deeper meaning.

 Chart performance

 The song debuted at number 76 on the Billboard Hot 100.
 Shortly after the release of the song "Best Friend", the song re-entered the chart and peaked at number 58.